Cutotopo/openwords/README.md

 ## The word to guess
 The word to guess can be changed at the top of functions.js, and can be retrieved using ```(new OpenWordsAPI).getTodayWord();```

+## Credits
+This project uses Bootstrap, JQuery, JQuery UI and icons from MaterialDesignIcons.